AFC East Report: Let’s preview the division’s remaining regular season schedule

 Week 17: vs New York Jets

 The Patriots will play their first of two games against the Jets on Sunday, before a difficult three-game stretch against teams currently .500 or above.
 The third of those games — in Pittsburgh — will be the biggest of the three as it again projects to have major implications on the AFC’s playoff picture.
-New England closes out the season with two supposedly home games against the Bills and Jets.
+New England closes out the season with two supposedly easy home games against the Bills and Jets.

 2. Miami Dolphins (5-5)